xuankimtran/docs-1/pages/katalon-studio/docs/search.md

 The search function is used for various test artifacts such as test case, test suite, and folder.
 There are two ways to use the Search function in Katalon Studio: input search criteria directly on the **Search bar**, or use the **Query Builder** button.

-The **Query Builder** button is located on the top right of the **Test Explorer** area, next to the search bar.
+The **Query Builder** button is located on the top right of the **Tests Explorer** area, next to the search bar.
 You may also find this Query Builder function while working with test suites.
 It can be used to find the desired test case based on certain criteria.

 ![](https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/search/Advance-Search-Button-Location.png)